propublica/upton/README.md

     Upton::Scraper.new("http://website.com/list_of_stories.html").
         scrape_to_csv("output.csv", &Upton::Utils.list("#comments li a.commenter-name", :css))

-Just specify a URL to a list of links -- or simply a list of links --, an XPath or CSS selector for the links and a block of what to do with the content of the pages you've scraped.
+Just specify a URL to a list of links -- or simply a list of links --, an XPath expression or CSS selector for the links and a block of what to do with the content of the pages you've scraped.
 Upton comes with some pre-written blocks (Procs, technically) for scraping simple lists and tables, like the `list` function above.

 Upton operates on the theory that, for most scraping projects, you need to scrape two types of pages: